Precessing binary black holes as engines of electromagnetic helicity: Numerical results for precessing BHs

 In the previous section we argued that precessing binary BH systems are the relevant configurations to explore the quantum effect of equation (\ref{gravcp}).
 In this section we confirm these theoretical expectations and extract the dependence of this quantity with the parameters of the binary.

 To achieve this we perform numerical simulations using the 3+1 Numerical Relativity code {\tt Einstein Toolkit}~\cite{toolkit2012open,loffler2012einstein}, and the {\tt McLachlan} thorn~\cite{brown2009turduckening,reisswig2011gravitational} for the spacetime evolution.
 We solve Einstein's equations for head-on, eccentric, and quasi-circular BBH mergers, taking the component masses and initial linear momentum from~\cite{tichy2004quasiequilibrium}.
-To compute Eq.~(\ref{gravcp}) we notice that \bea \Delta\hat Q_{5} = -\frac{1}{6\pi^2} \int_{t_1}^{t_2}dt \alpha\int_{\Sigma_t}d\Sigma_t\sqrt{h}E_{ij}B^{ij}, \eea where $\Sigma_t$ is a spacelike hypersurface in our 3+1 spacetime foliation, $\alpha$ is the lapse function, $h_{ij}$ is the induced metric, and $E_{ij}$, $B_{ij}$ are the electric and magnetic components of the Weyl tensor on $\Sigma_t$.
-We compute this by modifying the {\tt Antenna} thorn~\cite{baker2002lazarus,campanelli2006lazarus} and the initial data are obtained using the {\tt TwoPunctures} thorn~\cite{ansorg2004single}.
+To compute Eq.~(\ref{gravcp}) we notice that \bea \Delta\hat Q_{5} = -\frac{\hbar}{6\pi^2} \int_{t_1}^{t_2}dt \alpha\int_{\Sigma_t}d\Sigma_t\sqrt{h}E_{ij}B^{ij}, \eea where $\Sigma_t$ is a spacelike hypersurface in our 3+1 spacetime foliation, $\alpha$ is the lapse function, $h_{ij}$ is the induced metric, and $E_{ij}$, $B_{ij}$ are the electric and magnetic components of the Weyl tensor on $\Sigma_t$.
+We compute this by modifying the {\tt Antenna} thorn~\cite{baker2002lazarus,campanelli2006lazarus} and the initial data are obtained using the {\tt TwoPunctures} thorn~\cite{ansorg2004single}. {As we will see later, the result of (\ref{EB}) will be dominated by the merger stage, so the specific choice of initial momenta and initial radial separation of the two black holes will not play a significative role}.
 Our initial numerical grid is a superposition of two individual grids centered at the initial positions of the BHs.
 We make use of the {\tt PunctureTracker} thorn, that tracks the location of each BH puncture during the evolution.
-Each individual grid has 9 refinement levels with $\lbrace(320, 160, 80, 40, 20, 5, 2.5, 1.25, 0.625)$, $(4, 2, 1, 0.5, 0.25, 0.125, 0.0625, 0.03125)\rbrace$.
-The first set of numbers indicates the spatial domain of each level and the second set indicates the resolution.
-No symmetries are imposed on the numerical grids, therefore we have: $\Delta x_{\rm{min}}=\Delta y_{\rm{min}}=\Delta z_{\rm{min}}=-320$ and $\Delta x_{\rm{max}}=\Delta y_{\rm{max}}=\Delta z_{\rm{max}}=320$.
+Each individual grid has 9 refinement levels with $\lbrace(320, 160, 80, 40, 20, 5, 2.5, 1.25, 0.625)$, $(4, 2, 1, 0.5, 0.25, 0.125, 0.0625, 0.03125,0.015625)\rbrace$.
+The first set of numbers indicates the {size of the} spatial domain of each level and the second set indicates the resolution.
+No symmetries are imposed on the numerical grids, therefore we have: $ x_{\rm{min}}= y_{\rm{min}}= z_{\rm{min}}=-320$ and $ x_{\rm{max}}= y_{\rm{max}}= z_{\rm{max}}=320$.
 We also use Carpet Adaptative Mesh Refinement for the Cactus framework~\cite{CarpetCode:web} within the {\tt Einstein Toolkit} infrastructure.